AtlasAnalyticsLab/Vim4Path/README.md

 [CAMELYON16 Dataset FTP](https://ftp.cngb.org/pub/gigadb/pub/10.5524/100001_101000/100439/CAMELYON16/)

 ### Data processing
 You should use the preprocess folder where we integrated [CLAM](https://github.com/mahmoodlab/CLAM) preprocessing code.
+You should also cite their work if you use the preprocessing pipeline.

 To create patches at 10x zooming level, we can use the following commands: